Pulau Sebang/Tampin railway station: Location and locality

-This station is located in Pulau Sebang in the Alor Gajah district of Melaka, Malaysia and is just a few minutes walk to Tampin town centre in Negeri Sembilan.
+This station is located in Pulau Sebang in the Alor Gajah District of the state Malacca, and is just a few minutes walk from the Tampin town centre in Negeri Sembilan.
 Tampin and Pulau Sebang itself have been blending their development between these borders that any differences look hard to distinguish between the borders originally marked in the town.

 Being a station between the border of two states, near a major town and the terminus of a major commuter line makes the station quite strategic to travellers.
 It serves both Tampin and Pulau Sebang localities in general and attracts passengers as far as central Melaka as there's a bus route of SBST Melaka bus service T20 that goes from Melaka Sentral to Tampin bus terminal.

 Naming dispute

 Initially, the station was named "Tampin railway station", despite the station being situated geographically in Pulau Sebang, and not Tampin.
 There was an unresolved dispute to what the railway station is named as.
 The people in Negeri Sembilan called the railway station "Tampin railway station" while the people in Malacca called it "Pulau Sebang railway station".
 KTM also confirmed that the railway station's name is "Tampin" not "Pulau Sebang".
-Even after a signboard that read "TAMPIN/PULAU SEBANG" was put up on the platforms the dispute was still ongoing.
+Even after a signboard that read "TAMPIN/PULAU SEBANG" was put up on the platforms, the dispute was still ongoing.
 However, on 4 January 2013, KTM resolved the naming dispute by changing the station's name from just Tampin to Pulau Sebang/Tampin on the orders of the Melaka state government.
-But since 2018, all signboard bearing the station's name has only the name "PULAU SEBANG" with the word "(TAMPIN)" removed.
-This change was most probably done informally due to the KTMB ticketing system and train information display still bearing the original station name though some KTM Class 93 was seen with an infographic mentioning Pulau Sebang only.
+But since 2018, all signboards bearing the station's name have only the name "PULAU SEBANG" with the word "(TAMPIN)" removed.
+This change was most probably done informally due to the KTMB ticketing system and train information display still bearing the original station name though some KTM Class 93 rolling stock was seen with an infographic mentioning Pulau Sebang only.